speced/bikeshed/README.md

 **Construct.extendedAttributes**

 A list of extended attributes, or None.
-Extended attributes are stored as Constructs, those of the forms: 'identifier', 'identifier=identifier', 'identifier(ArgumentList)', or 'identifier=identifier(ArgumentList)' are parsed.
+Extended attributes are stored as Constructs, those of the forms: 'identifier', 'identifier=identifier', 'identifier(ArgumentList)', 'identifier=identifier(ArgumentList)', or 'identifier(Type,Type)' are parsed.
 The first identifier is stored in 'Construct.attribute', the second, if present, is stored in 'Construct.name', arguments are stored in 'Construct.arguments'.
-Extended attributes not mathing those four forms contain a list of tokens in 'Construct.tokens' and their name is set to 'None'.
+Extended attributes not mathing those five forms contain a list of tokens in 'Construct.tokens' and their name is set to 'None'.

 **Construct.constructors**